Archive

 Basically, the library allows you to create a job, and submit that job to a scheduler, along with a callback action.
 This callback action is invoked as soon (or every time) the job is due.

-Before going into the details, here’s a first code snippet that creates a simple Job that is supposed to run only once.
-Once the job is created, it is submitted to a Scheduler instance.
-The scheduler processes the job and invokes the submitted callback method 5 seconds later:
+Before going into the details, here’s a first code snippet that creates a simple Job that is supposed to run repeatedly (every 1.5 seconds) for a minute.
+Once the job is created, it is submitted to a Scheduler instance which processes the job and makes sure the submitted callback action is being invoked every time the job is due:

 private Scheduler scheduler = new Scheduler();